 3. No hospital stay or scarring

-Because RFA is non-surgical, it does not require hospitalization, stitches, or long recovery times.
+Because RFA is non-surgical, it does not require hospitalization or long recovery times.

 What should I expect during my consultation and treatment?

-Your first visit at a specialized vein clinic involves a complete evaluation and diagnostic imaging.
+Your first visit at a specialized vein clinic includes a full evaluation to understand your symptoms and design a personalized treatment plan.

 - Symptom review: Your doctor will ask about leg pain, swelling, fatigue, or visible veins.